enonic/old-xp-doc/doc/developer/search/aggregations/geo-distance.rst

-geo-distance
+geoDistance
 ============

-The geo_distance aggregation needs a defined range to split the documents into buckets.
+The geoDistance aggregation needs a defined range to split the documents into buckets.
-Only documents with properties of type 'GeoPoint' will be considered in the ``geo_distance`` aggregation buckets.
+Only documents with properties of type 'GeoPoint' will be considered in the ``geoDistance`` aggregation buckets.

 Here's a list of properties: